krisanaHocco/code-gen-extension-poc/README.md

-# helper-code-gen-ai-test README
+# code-gen-extension-poc README

-This is the README for your extension "helper-code-gen-ai-test".
+This is the README for your extension "code-gen-extension-poc".
 After writing up a brief description, we recommend including the following sections.

 ## Features